trojrobert/trojrobert.github.io/_posts/2021-01-18-selecting-the-right-database-in-amazon-web-service(aws).md

 layout: cloud
 title: "Selecting the right database in Amazon Web Service(AWS)"
 subtitle:
-description:This article is a documentation of what I learned and the resources I used in understanding the various databases in AWS and how to decide when to use them.
+description: This article is a documentation of what I learned and the resources I used in understanding the various databases in AWS and how to decide when to use them.
 image: https://res.cloudinary.com/dbzzslryr/image/upload/v1611072337/aws_databases/aws_databases.png
 optimized_image: https://res.cloudinary.com/dbzzslryr/image/upload/v1611072337/aws_databases/aws_databases.png
 category: